Geetha63/MS-Teams-Scripts/Canvas/README.md

 Once you run the script, it downloads the all available courses data from canvas and creates courses.csv and looks for sync.csv file ( If location not having sync.csv file
 Script will create sync.csv and ask you for the provide the details to move further)

-Script will ask user to “keep course id in sync.csv file and press Y to proceed”
+Script will ask the user to “keep course id in sync.csv file and press Y to proceed”

 ![](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/CanvasContinue.png)

-Once user press “Y” then enter.
-Remaining script will run and create the below files for given input `sync.csv` course ids
+Hit “Y” and enter.
+The remaining script will run and create the below files for given input `sync.csv` course ids

 3. What files will be created?